 In an unbelievably unreasonable sequence of legal process, a lecturer at the faculty of engineering of Syiah Kuala university in Aceh is in jail since Thursday for expressing his dissatisfaction in a WhatsApp group against the faculty’s recruitment process, which he alleged unfairly carried out, and then stated that the common sense of the faculty’s leadership has died.

-It seems like each of the educated and trained people involved in the legal decision in every level of the system to send Saiful Mahdi, the lecturer, to jail have lost their common sense, if not their mind.
+It seems like each of the educated and trained people involved in the legal decision at every level of the system to send Saiful Mahdi, the lecturer, to jail have lost their common sense, if not their mind.

-First, instead of accepting the critic as an input for the process to get better, and instead of asking Saiful to meet to discuss the matter, the dean, who must be an intellectual and academic, could not accept the expression as a critic but as an insult and personal attack.
+First, instead of accepting the criticism as an input for the process to get better, and instead of asking Saiful to meet to discuss the matter, the dean, who must be an intellectual and academic, could not accept the expression as a criticism but as an insult and personal attack.
 He filed a police report against Saiful for slander instead of making explanation that all rumors and accusation were not true.

-Second, while the police are the usual suspect in what goes wrong in most of the legal cases in Indonesia, Saiful case again blatantly shows the absence of any conscience in the police force, a something expected in them when people of Indonesia separated them from the military almost 20 years ago.
+Second, while the police are the usual suspect in what goes wrong in most of the legal cases in Indonesia, Saiful case again blatantly shows the absence of any conscience in the police force, something expected in them when people of Indonesia separated them from the military almost 20 years ago.
 And the fact that they were willing to process the case using the ITE Law, and quickly named Saiful as a suspect smelled like another bribery case.

 Certainly, we can’t lose hope on the police to be better, but looking at the current development such a hope is just getting more of a mirage.
 Unfortunately, without police getting better, Indonesia will continue to be one of the world’s most corrupt nations.